Science & Rationale

 Each sachet is planned to contain approximately 30 g of protein, 2 g of creatine, and 500 mg of vitamin C. Vanilla, berry, and chocolate are the initial proposed flavours.

-The central role of protein in this concept reflects a straightforward principle: major physical stress increases the importance of repair, recovery, and preservation of muscle and function.
+The central role of protein in this concept reflects a straightforward principle: major physical stress increases the importance of repair, recovery, and the preservation of muscle and function.

-Who this may be relevant for
+Where this may be useful

 Orthonutracare is initially being developed with orthopaedic patients in mind, especially those preparing for hip or knee replacement.